Kelach/COE-332-Software-Engineering-and-Design/homework06/README.md

     - Helpful if you'd rather build the Docker image locally instead of pulling it from the Docker Hub. (not reccommended if you'd like to maintain the latest version of this application).
 You'll also still need Docker installed.
     - Also, building the Docker image for this application yourself gives you the freedom to modify the source code of the [gene_api.py](./gene_api.py) script and even the Docker image itself!

-**NOTE**: You'll need a reliable network connection and Python3 installed to proceed with either installation method! (this application was built using Python 3.8).
+**NOTE**: You'll need a reliable network connection and  Python3 + Docker installed to proceed with either installation method! (this application was built using Python 3.8).

 ## Install/Run via the Docker Hub